 What are the ACT requirements for prospective students to get into University of New England?

 Admission data indicates that University of New England regularly accepts students with ACT's of 21 and above.
 Successful applicants typically send ACT scores in the top 43 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 18 in some instances.
 Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 27 and above have very competitive chances.
 The school ranks #4 in Maine for highest average ACT composite score.
 16 percent of applicants submit ACT scores to University of New England.Data Sources, IPEDS for Fall 2019 starting class

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into University of New England.
+Applicants require above average high school grades to get into University of New England.
 The average high school GPA of the admitted freshman class at University of New England was 3.26 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-If your high school grades are above the average 3.26 GPA, you have a very good chance of being admitted as University of New England accepts 81% of all applicants.
+The school ranks #4 in Maine for highest average GPA.
+If your high school grades are above the average 3.26 GPA, you have a very good chance of being admitted as University of New England accepts 84% of all applicants.

 |3.50 to 3.75||21%||Good|